jldodds/coq-lean-cheatsheet/README.md

 n/a doesn't mean it doesn't exist, only that I don't know about it.

-The main table is for the Lean release.
-Notes highlight some tactics that have changed in the most recent source versions.
+The main table is for the Lean release v3.3.0.

 | Coq Tactic | Lean Tactic | Notes |
 | ---------- | ----------- | ------|